danking/hail-cloud-docs/how-to-cloud.md

 not* support traditional hierarchical features.
 For example, "setting permissions on a folder" is simulated by recursively setting permissions on every object in the folder, this takes a lot longer than running a single operation on a folder on a normal file system!
+Every object in the folder will be treated as an individual link/object independent of the directories they are stored in.

-The rest of this document assumes you're using Google Cloud Platform, the more common cloud provider at the Broad.
+The rest of this document assumes you're using Google Cloud Platform, the more common cloud provider at the Broad Institute.

 ### Interacting with GCP